 Winter is coming, which means lots of holiday temptations.
 Are you trying to reduce the holiday damage or are you trying to work on long-lasting fitness and overall wellness that will shave shots off your scorecard and inches off your body?

 Have you and your Certified Personal Coach been working on the same thing for longer than you care to admit?
-Do you regularly practice the drills and swings your coach prescribes but not see the desired change you are looking for?
+Are you tired of regularly practicing drills from your swing coach without seeing results?
 Do you sometimes feel like you’ll NEVER get this game?
-If you answered yes to any of these, the problem may not relate to your effort or skill level but may indicate a physical limitation preventing you from achieving the desired position.
-In other words, in spite of all your effort, the problem may be that your body simply won’t let you get to the position you are trying for.
-The reality is all of us have physical limitations; even the best players in the world have physical issues that limit their ability to swing the club the way they want to.
-The good news is there are plenty of corrective programs you can take advantage of, many of which can be done in the privacy of your own home that will not cost you a small fortune.
+If you answered yes to any of these, the problem may not be your effort or skill level but may be physical limitation.
+In other words, the problem may be that your own body is preventing you from swinging efficiently.
+But, there’s hope!
+There are plenty of corrective programs you can take advantage of and many at-home stretches and exercises that can help.

-So if you think you have physical issues limiting your progress and want to do something about it where do you start?
-For starters talk to your PGA Professional at Precision Golf Academy he or she can recommend an appropriate course of action which will likely include an assessment of your current situation.
+If you think you have physical issues limiting your progress, talk to Jayde Panos at Precision Golf Academy.
+She can recommend an appropriate course of action which will likely include an assessment of your current situation.
 You’ll be amazed at the progress you see and how much easier it is to achieve the swing changes you are working on.